Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Introduce a bonus system for the top performers in the team.
 - [x] Have the Scrum Team members introduce themselves to each other and give a brief background of their skills and work history.
-- [ ] Have the development managers for each Development Team member introduce their direct reports and go over their responsibilities on the Scrum Team.
+- [ ] Have the development managers for each Developer introduce their direct reports and go over their responsibilities on the Scrum Team.
 - [ ] Ensure the Scrum Team members have compatible personalities.
-- [x] Ensure the team understands they need a definition of "Done".
+- [x] Ensure the team understands they need a Definition of Done.
 - [x] Ask the Product Owner to discuss the product or project, its history, goals, and context, as well as answer questions.

 **[⬆ Back to Top](#table-of-contents)**

-### A Development Team selects a set of Product Backlog items for a Sprint Backlog with the intent to get the selected items "Done" by the end of the Sprint.
-Which three phrases best describe the purpose of a definition of "Done"? (choose three)
+### The Developers selects a set of Product Backlog items for a Sprint Backlog with the intent to get the selected items "Done" by the end of the Sprint.
+Which three phrases best describe the purpose of a Definition of Done? (choose three)

-- [ ] It controls whether the developers have performed their tasks.
+- [ ] It controls whether the Developers have performed their tasks.
 - [ ] It provides a template for elements that need to be included in the technical documentation.
 - [x] It creates transparency over the work inspected at the Sprint Review.
 - [ ] It tracks the percent completeness of a Product Backlog item.
-- [x] It guides the Development Team is creating a forecast at the Sprint Planning.
+- [x] It guides the Developers is creating a forecast at the Sprint Planning.
 - [x] It defines what it takes for an Increment to be ready for release.

 **[⬆ Back to Top](#table-of-contents)**